What is Environmental, Social, and Governance (ESG) Reporting?

 Social: Green methods increase social relevance, promote innovation, increase employee engagement, and strengthen social connections.

 Governance: Following sustainability measures could allow businesses to receive government backing and allow them to become eligible for subsidies in overcoming growing regulatory demand.
-It can lead to improved investor relations, for example, better loan terms or reduced capital expenses, both of which are the possible outcomes of sustainable business practices.
+It can lead to improved investor relations, for example, better loan terms or reduced capital expenses, both of which are possible outcomes of sustainable business practices.

 How to Begin Reporting on ESG Issues